Yamato-Security/hayabusa/doc/RustPerformance-English.md

 }
 ```
 ### After  <!-- omit in toc -->
-By opening the file open the loop as follows
+By opening the file outside of the loop as follows
 ```Rust
 use std::fs;